BBBase-EHeresy/PPPub/docs/forces_of_good/rivendell.md

 - [Horse]: 10 points
 - [Shield]: 5 points

-If your army includes Gil-galad, High King of the Elves, then you may upgrade any number of High Elf Warriors in his warband to become King’s Guard for a cost of +1 point per model.
-King’s Guard have a Fight value of 6/3+.
+If your army includes Gil-galad, High King of the Elves, then you may upgrade any number of High Elf Warriors in his warband to become King's Guard for a cost of +1 point per model.
+King's Guard have a Fight value of 6/3+.

 **SPECIAL RULES**